Do I need to be an EAA member to attend?

 I would like to host a SportAir Workshop.
 What are the requirements?

 Finding new facilities are the biggest challenge for this program.
 EAA is a non-profit organization and the SportAir Workshops are presented as a self sustaining program.
 It is very expensive for us to take this program on the road.
-We try to schedule classes only where we can be assured of a large attendance to insure break-even operation.
+We try to schedule classes only where we can be assured of an attendance cover operational costs.